Solace in Marriage Service

 - Confusion regarding the Islamic process of marriage.

-- A high divorce rate amongst revert sisters.
+- A high divorce rate amongst revert women.

 - Unhappy and abusive marriages, and broken families and homes.

-- Revert sisters feeling lonely on their search for a husband, from lack of knowledge and support.
+- Revert women feeling lonely on their search for a husband, from lack of knowledge and support.

 - Having doubts about the religion and leaving Islam all together.